 Top and serve: Top your overnight oats with chopped strawberries, blueberries, and sliced almonds.
 Optionally, add ground cinnamon or cardamom (Pics 7-8).
 Enjoy!

-Note: For a grab-and-go option, top with fruits and nuts the night before, but don't mix.
+Note: For a grab-and-go breakfast option, top with fruits and nuts the night before, but don't mix.
 Mix it before serving.

 Serving Suggestions